tpwd/ke_search/Documentation/Templating/LinkViewHelper.rst

 Setting filters
 ...............

-In order to use filters with the link ViewHelper you will need to know the filter UID, the tag of the filter option and (if you use a checkbox filter) the UID of the filter option.
+In order to use filters with the link Viewhelper you will need to know the filter UID, the tag of the filter option and (if you use a checkbox filter) the UID of the filter option.
 Please see the example below.

 Example